YashJogani/HomeFix/README.md

 # HomeFix
-Website for connecting homeowners and skilled workers using NodeJS, ExpressJS, EJS, JavaScript, HTML, CSS.
-Services like Appliances Repair, Plumbing Repair, Furniture Repair, Electrical Repair etc.
+Website for connecting homeowners and skilled workers.
+NodeJS, ExpressJS, EJS, JavaScript, HTML, CSS.
+It provides services like Appliances Repair, Plumbing Repair, Furniture Repair, Electrical Repair etc.
+User can book service and track it in real time.